WealthyAffiliate44/SE_DAY4_Software-Project-Management/README.md

 # SE_DAY4_Software-Project-Management
 1. Why is timely delivery crucial in software project management, and how can project managers ensure deadlines are met?
-# Answer: Timely delivery ensures client satisfaction, avoids cost overruns, and maintains a competitive edge.
+# Answer: It Timely delivery ensures client satisfaction, avoids cost overruns, and maintains a competitive edge.
 Project managers can meet deadlines by setting clear milestones, managing resources efficiently, using project management tools, and proactively handling risks.

 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
-Answer: Cost control prevents financial losses and ensures resources are used efficiently.
+#  Answer: It Cost control prevents financial losses and ensures resources are used efficiently.
 Strategies include detailed budget planning, continuous expense tracking, scope control, and regular cost reviews.

 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 # Answer: Agile: Flexible, iterative, and allows frequent changes; ideal for evolving projects but may lack structure.